sapg-dev/Swiss-Real-Estate-Scraper/README.md

 - Requirements: Python 3.x, Selenium WebDriver.
 - Installation instructions and usage details to be provided.

-## Contributing
-We welcome contributions!
-Please read our contributing guidelines to get started.

-## License
-This project is licensed under [MIT License](LICENSE.md).
+We don't welcome contributions, but you are welcome to freely fork the project and experiment with it.

 Web Sraping is legal.